 26.17.5 Quiet HE STAs in an HE BSS

 26.17.5.1 General

-The quiet time period (QTP) is an optional feature that defines a period that is intended primarily for peer-to-peer operation between a STA requesting a QTP (requesting STA) and its peers.
-[20085] [20086, 21053]
+Quiet time period (QTP) is an optional feature that defines a period of time that is intended to be used primarily for the exchange of specific frames between a STA requesting a QTP (requesting STA) and its peers using peer-to-peer links.
+The particular frames to be exchanged using peer-to-peer links during the period are identified by a service specific identifier.
+The determination of which frames are associated with the service specific identifier is beyond the scope of the standard.
+[20085]

-[20085, 20086]HE STAs not transmit during the QTP unless they are participating in the peer-to-peer operation defined by the Quiet Time Period Setup element. .
-[20085, 20086, 20642, 21052, 21054]
+An AP that supports QTP is a QTP AP and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
+A non-AP HE STA that supports QTP is a QTP non-AP STA and shall set the QTP Support field to 1 in HE Capabilities elements that it transmits and shall set the QTP Support field to 0 otherwise.
+[20086, 21053]

+A QTP non-AP STA may request its QTP AP to set up a QTP and if successful, the QTP AP informs other associated QTP non-AP STAs of the QTP and of the service specific identifier associated with that QTP.
+[20085, 20086]

-An HE STA may ignore the request and access the channel by following the CCA rule as specified in 26.2 (HE channel access).
-20642, 21052An AP that supports QTP shall set the QTP Support field in the AP's HE Capabilities element to 1 and shall set the QTP Capability Support field to 0 otherwise.
-An HE STA that decides to stay quiet suspends the decrement-ing of its backoff counters and resumes it when a quiet period ends.[20086, 21053]
+During the QTP, the QTP non-AP STAs should not exchange frames that are not associated with the service specific identifier.
+A QTP non-AP STA may ignore the QTP and access the channel by following the medium access rules as specified in 10.3 (DCF), 10.24 (HCF) and 26.2 (HE channel access).
+A QTP non-AP STA that decides to stay quiet during a QTP period suspends the decrementing of its backoff counters at the start time of the QTP period and resumes them when the quiet period ends.
+[20085, 20086, 20642, 21052, 21054][20642, 21052][20086, 21053]

-NOTE— Otherwise, an HE STA that does not stay quiet does not suspend the decrementing of its backoff counters.
+NOTE— Otherwise, a STA that does not stay quiet does not suspend the decrementing of its backoff counters.

 26.17.5.2 Requesting STA procedure

-Upon the reception of an MLME-QTP.request primitive, an HE STA shall perform the following procedure to start the quiet time period operation (Figure 26-13 (Quiet time period operation))
+Upon the reception of an MLME-QTP.request primitive, a QTP non-AP STA shall perform the following procedure to start the quiet time period operation (Figure 26-13 (Quiet time period operation))

-a) If the responding AP and the requesting STA are QTP capable as indicated by the QTP Support field in the HE Capabilities element, the requesting STA sends a Quiet Time Period Action frame (9.6.31.3 (Quiet Time Period Action frame details)) with the Control field of the Quiet Time Period element indicating Quiet Time Period Request.
-The Quiet Time Period Request element indicates the duration, interval, and type of operation (indicated by Service Specific Identifier).
-The requesting STA may include multiple Quiet Time Period Request elementsin one frame for multiple types of peer-to-peer operations.
+a) The requesting STA sends a QTP Request frame which is a Quiet Time Period Action frame (9.6.31.3 (Quiet Time Period Action frame details)) with the Control field of the Quiet Time Period element indicating Quiet Time Period Request subtype.
+The QTP Request frame indicates the duration, interval, and type of operation (indicated by Service Specific Identifier).
+The QTP requesting STA may include multiple Quiet Time Period elements with Request subtype in one QTP Request frame for multiple types of frames associated with different service specific identifiers.
 [21056]

-b) If a Quiet Time Period Response element is received with the dialog token matching the request token with a status code set to a value of SUCCESS, the AP has confirmed the reception of the Quiet Time Period Request element, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.
+b) A QTP response frame is a Quiet Time Period Action frame (9.6.31.3 (Quiet Time Period Action frame details)) with the Control field of the Quiet Time Period element indicating Quiet Time Period Response subtype.
+If a QTP Response frame is received with the dialog token matching the request token with a status code set to a value of SUCCESS, the QTP AP has confirmed the reception of the QTP Request frame, and the MLME shall issue an MLME-QTP.confirm primitive indicating the success of the procedure.
 [21056]